thara455/Hello-World/README.md

 # Hello-World
-Trying to get an idea about git
+Trying to get an idea about git.

+Hello there!!